Yusa/Rampourir/README.md

 * If sample doesn't exist in database it will be pulled.
 * Pulled samples will be scanned with yara rules and detections will be saved database.

-#### TO-DO

-* Yara scanner script will be implemented for scanning existing malwares when there is a new rule added.